Tuscaloosa Public Library: Brown branch library

 The Brown branch library officially opened its doors on Sunday, September 10, 2006, with 4000 sqft within the Bobby Miller Activity Center in Taylorville.
+It closed permanently on February 2, 2024 due to lack of funding.

 The Brown branch is named after James M. Brown and his sister Marine Brown.
 James and Marine Brown were the children of Judge James Clinton Brown and Mary Grace Maxwell of Tuscaloosa.
 James Brown was self-employed as a real estate and property appraiser for most of his career.
 He was best known for chronicling local news and events as editor for 55 years of the Exchange Club's newsletter, the Unitor.